loomio/loomio-docs/en/src/user_manual/polls/proposal_types/index.md

 A Proposal is used to present a decision to be made.
 For example an agreement, document or policy for approval, resolution or appointment.

-Proposal is also used in Advice, Consent and other collaborative decision making processes.
+Proposal is commonly used for building Consensus, however is also used in Advice, Consent and other collaborative decision making processes.

+In the proposal include a clear statement of what agreement means, say 'for this proposal to pass, we need everyone to vote agree' or 'for this proposal to pass, we need 75% of members to agree'.
+Invite people to leave a vote 'Reason', and if they do not agree as people to say why, and what needs to change for them to agree.

+Proposal

 ![](proposal_options_new.png#width-80)